luketudge/introduction-to-programming/content/extras/glossary.md

 ## markup

 A 'markup language' is a programming language that adds extra combinations of symbols to normal text, in order to instruct a computer program to display that text in a certain way.
-For example, the markup language [html](#html) tells a web browser how to display the text of a webpage.
+For example, the markup language [HTML](#html) tells a web browser how to display the text of a webpage.

 ## matrix